ERICBURDONANDTHEANIMALS

 December 17, 1966: Bedford Corn Exchange, Bedford: Eric Burdon and The Animals

 Some of the guests, such as Relf and Samwell-Smith, just made spoken appearances and did not provide musical performances.
 December 23 was the broadcast date of the show, which was the final show of the programme.
-The Animals performance may have been recorded earlier.
+The Eric Burdon performance may have been recorded earlier.

-December 23, 1966: Starlite Ballroom, Greenford: Eric Burdon and The Animals
+December 23, 1966: Starlite Ballroom, Greenford, London: Eric Burdon and The Animals

 December 24, 1966: The Upper Cut, London: Eric Burdon and The Animals

 In December 1966 the New Animals recorded the single “When I Was Young”, with lyrics by Burdon and music by Weider, in Barnes Studio in London, with Tom Wilson producing.
-Sessions for their first album were held in January 1967 in London, and also in February 1967 (February 10, 1967, according to one website, meaning the recording was in the US).
-Eric Burdon and The Animals left for their first American tour on February 2, 196July
+Sessions for their first album were held in January 1967, also at Barnes.
+Besides recording the band’s debut album, Briggs recalls some other work from that period

 February 10, 1967: Hunter College, New York, NY: Eric Burdon and The Animals, The Mydlle Class